mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 # SciDB/Apache Spark-ADAM Benchmark Project

-The Benchmark project was started as a performance comparison between SciDB and Apache Spark using realistic queries in genomic processing.This is important because of the specialized selects, joins, range joins, and matrix computation that is necessary.
-The benchmark results highlights SciDBs important performance achievement because of MAC technology and other architectural decisions to become the choice architecure for Variant Warehouse processing.

-The Spark portion of the benchmark is constructed with software from the below open source repositories and software versions.
-This is specified in the query.sbt file in the spark_benchmark directory.
+The Spark portion of the benchmark uses software from the open source repositories noted below.
+This is also specified in the query.sbt file in the spark_benchmark directory.

 ###Software Versions